/* Rambling Owl addition to remove page titles from blogs */

 "There must be a concentration camp around here."

-Mark began to sing snatches of very old Genesis songs as we strolled along, with pine woods now to our side.
-We hit a tricky bit at one stage where we weren't sure whether The Way wanted us to walk along the road, or plunge into soaking vegetation in a ditch parallel to it.
-We eyed this dubiously and chose the former and in fact, both routes led us back to the same marker.
-After two miles, we had reached Ronachan Bay (meaning 'the place of the seals').
-It seems that after struggling to see any of the blessed things for the first two days, I now could not move for them.
-We trod down from the road and onto the stony beach and there, in the middle distance and on the inevitable rock, were eight seals in the business of lying around in blubbery content.
-Were they grey or common ?
-I did not know at the time, but some research suggests strongly that these were grey seals; they were larger, they were blotchy (unlike the glowing complexion of their cousins), half the world's population exist around the UK and they tend to hang about on rocks more than the common seal does (which prefers sandy beaches, bless) but what I do know is that they have been lumping about around here for over a thousand years (not these eight,obviously).
+grey or common ?
+I did not know at the time, but some research suggests strongly that these were grey seals; they were larger, they were blotchy (unlike the glowing complexion of their cousins), half the world's population exist around the UK and they tend to hang about on rocks more than the common seal does (which prefers sandy beaches, bless) but what I do know is that they have been lumping about around here for over a thousand years.
+Not these eight specifically, obviously.
 It states that otters are seen here frequently too and I would have loved to have seen one of those chaps, but there was lots more wildlife to hold in esteem.
 I saw my first hooded crows here and admired them; they are quite handsome with that grey-coloured head.
 I also recognised the haunting call of curlews and spotted them wheeling about over the waves.
 There was a flock of Oystercatchers flashing by; black and white skimmers with a slim blade of orange for a beak.
 The one bird I couldn't identify seemed to be a type of grebe which kept going arse-upwards and diving beneath the water to reappear, sometimes a minute later, in a spot metres removed from where they'd submerged.
 In fact, I've looked it up again and can relatively confidently say that the bird(s) I saw on Kintyre were not grebes at all.
 They were ducks.
-A diving duck called red-breasted merganser (Mergus Serrator).
+A diving duck called red-breasted merganser .
 I had noticed that it had had a crest and so assumed I was looking at a grebe, but no!
-These handsome diving ducks belong to the sawbill family, so called because of their long, serrated bills, used for catching fish oh my God I'm beginning to sound like a geek time to get a girlfriend.
-Anyway, they are known to frequent the west coast of Kintyre.
+These handsome diving ducks belong to the sawbill family, so called because of their long, serrated bills, used for catching fish known to frequent the west coast of Kintyre, and considerably more interesting than their name suggests.
+Although I am becoming aware that I am beginning to sound like a geek who needs to get a girlfriend and will stop now.

-Mark had been manipulating his camera to do a little filming and had become uncommonly quiet and distracted.
-He finally admitted that he had left the spare filming tape back at the apartment and we only had four minutes worth of filming time today.
-The plonk; I'd told him that the present tape was coming to an end yesterday.
+Mark had been rather quiet.
+He finally admitted that he had left the spare filming tape back at the apartment.
+We had four minutes of filming time for the entire day.
+I had told him yesterday that the tape was coming to an end.

 The other sort of beach walking ....